tomswinburne/pafi/README.md

-# IN BETA : FRAGILE WITH MPI/PYTHON ARCHITECTURE
          _______      _______      _______     _________
         (  ____ )    (  ___  )    (  ____ \    \__   __/
         | (    )|    | (   ) |    | (    \/       ) (